Results from the first trial of a new COVID-19 vaccine technology show no short-term safety concerns.

 Side effects experienced by the participants were low, with the most common being chills and muscle ache, and there were no allergic reactions.

 The research team are now working on modifying the technology to produce a more consistent and strong response, even at very low dose levels.
 They have recently started a new trial with an updated vaccine candidate designed to increase responses by enhancing the level of RNA expression.

 The research and trial was made possible with major philanthropic support, and the team continue to benefit from donations.
 Donors included the Partners of Citadel and Citadel Securities, Sir Joseph Hotung Charitable Settlement, Jon Moulton Charity Trust, Restore Our Planet, Pierre Andurand, and several anonymous supporters.

 Dr Katrina Pollock, Clinical Lead of the Imperial COVID-19 vaccine project, said: “We are grateful to the volunteers in the trial for their time and input, as well as philanthropists and the government for their support and investment.

 We now need continued support to secure a thriving RNA biotech sector that provides a legacy for the UK, ensuring we don’t remain in the slow lane for this truly transformative technology.”

 The research was also supported through funding from the UKRI MRC and the National Institute for Health Research (NIHR).

 Imperial's COVID-19 Response Fund continues to empower essential research throughout the College thanks to hundreds of donors.

-'Safety and Immunogenicity of a Self-Amplifying RNA Vaccine Against COVID-19: COVAC1, a Phase I, Dose-Ranging Trial' by Pollock, K, et al. is currently available on the Lancet's pre-print server.
+'Safety and Immunogenicity of a Self-Amplifying RNA Vaccine Against COVID-19: COVAC1, a Phase I, Dose-Ranging Trial' by Pollock, K, et al. is published in the journal EClinicalMedicine.